jnlinao/Yelp--SentimentAnalysis_NLP/README.md

-# Yelp Reviews Sentiment Analysis
+# Yelp Reviews Sentiment Analysis :stew:
 <img src="/images/logo.png" width="150" height="100">

 ### Use Case: Utilizing consumer reviews to develop data-driven insights for restaurants on how to improve their business during Covid-19